akeaveny/uwrt-arm-rl/README.md

 # uwrt_arm_rl
-reinforcement learning training infrastructure for uwrt arm movement

-This is a project for RL training infrastructure for uwrt arm movement as part of the [UWRobotics Club](https://github.com/uwrobotics).
+This is a project for RL training infrastructure for uwrt arm movement as part of the [UWRobotics Club](https://github.com/uwrobotics), which I collaborated with [Melvin Wang](https://github.com/uwrobotics).
-Special thanks to [Melvin Wang](https://github.com/uwrobotics) for collaborating on this project.

 We implmented the following packages/repos for this work OpenAI Gym (Training Env) + PyBullet (Simulator) + [Stable-baselines3](https://stable-baselines3.readthedocs.io/en/master/) (RL Algorithmm).